yhsmedia/preschool/pages/cc_lessons/paul_and_silas_sing_in_prison.md

 tagline:
 description: Children's church lessons by date
 ---

-# Paul and Silas Sing in Prison
-## Paul and Silas sing praise to God in jail.
+## Paul and Silas sing praise to God in jail
 ### Acts 16:16-40

 Paul and his friend Silas were put in jail because some people were angry with them.
 The jailer put chains on their feet.
 Paul and Silas didn't act afraid.